Living in a new city every 6 months2 May, 2019by Cody Candee

 Cherish relationships in the here & now - memories are made in the present moment, not in the future.
 Think about how impactful someone can be on your life even if you never see them again.

 Maybe you see a theme here.
 What we're building at Bounce is a world where everything revolves around Experiences and People and you never plan your life around your 'things.'
-We've built a platform in <1 year that serves 10's of thousands of people, right now mostly to leave their luggage anywhere in the city when traveling.
-This is just the start.
+We built a platform in <1 year that serves 10's of thousands of people, mostly to leave their luggage anywhere in the city when traveling.
+On top of that, in 2021 we launched Package Acceptance, which allows people to get their online orders shipped to a secure location near them, whether they're in their home city or on the other side of the world.
+But this is just the start.
 We envision a world where your things literally meet you wherever you are at the tap of a button.
 Bounce becomes the interface between you and everything you own.
 If this future inspires you, please follow along our journey...we will need a lot of help bringing this vision to life.